 It used to be that doing a 5K or a half-marathon was all the rage.
 But these days, the dirtier and more extreme the event, the better.
-New mud runs and bootcamp-inspired off-road races are popping up everywhere, including the Pacific Northwest.
+New mud runs and bootcamp-inspired off-road races are popping up everywhere.

 So go ahead and join in on the fun!
-Here are some upcoming adventure races happening near you, plus a few pointers on how to prepare for each Northwest obstacle race.
+Here are some upcoming adventure races happening near you, plus a few pointers on how to prepare for obstacle races.

-What: This 4-mile race is a mud run with a military bootcamp-style obstacle course mixed in.
+What: A 4-mile race is a mud run with a military bootcamp-style obstacle course mixed in.
 You can participate as an individual or on a team.
-According to the race website, you can “walk, run, crawl, skip, clamber, lollygag, or grovel” your way through the obstacles.
-You’ll also find a 175-foot-long slip n’ slide in the middle of the race.

 How to Train: Find a mud pit and start doing laps.
 Or hit the gym three times a week and do a combo of strength training and cardio for 30 to 60 minutes.

-What: This beginner-friendly sprint distance race covers about four super muddy miles, with more than 15 creative, yet challenging obstacles, utilizing fire, mud, water, barbed wire and more, scattered throughout.
+What: This beginner-friendly sprint distance race covers about four super muddy miles, with creative, yet challenging obstacles, utilizing fire, mud, water, barbed wire and more, scattered throughout.

 How to Train: Performing a functional circuit training workout regularly, such as CrossFit, will help you get ready.

-What: Performed at the Portland International Raceway, this day-long event and 3.1-mile race involves more than 20 obstacles, such as riding on a swinging pendulums, climbing over towers of shipping containers, jumping over fire, going down a 100-foot water slide and crossing seemingly-endless mud pits.
-The reward for finishing?
-A festival with beer, bounce houses for grown-ups and local bands.
+What: A day-long event and 3.1-mile race with more than 20 obstacles, such as riding on a swinging pendulums, climbing over towers of shipping containers, jumping over fire, going down a 100-foot water slide and crossing seemingly-endless mud pits.

 How to Train: Perform running intervals on the treadmill with total-body strength training moves like squats, lunges and push-ups built right in.
 For example, run for five minutes, and then perform one move for a minute; repeat the pattern for 30 minutes.

-What: The Warrior Dash is one of the world’s largest obstacle race series, and the Washington event features a 3.5-mile wooded course with 12 obstacles.
+What: A 3 to 4-mile wooded course with a dozen obstacles.
 These difficult, yet totally doable feats of strength include crawling through trenches, sloshing through mud pits, climbing over barricades, crossing through fire and more.
-Once you finish the race, you celebrate with turkey legs, beer and live music.

 How to Train: Tackle the monkey bars at your local park, try indoor rock climbing, or do some functional training with kettlebells, sandbags, medicine balls and the TRX.

-What: Set on farmland in Lebanon, Ore. and wooded trails in Black Diamond, Wash., each of these Tough Mudders stretch out over 10 to 12 miles of rugged terrain.
-Participants run through mud, climb over walls, swim through trenches, swing on ropes, perform crazy crawls and more.
-According to race organizers, there is a “killer post-race party with rockin’ music, mullets and mohawks.
+What: A long 10 to 12 miles of rugged terrain.
+You’ll run through mud, climb over walls, swim through trenches, swing on ropes, perform crawls and more.

 How to Train: Build up your mileage slow and steady (increasing the total by 10 percent each week) until you have the endurance to log up to 12 total miles.